 So that’s what you did.

-And the thing is, a kid isn’t supposed to manage big feelings alone.
-They’re supposed to learn how to handle them slowly, alongside a grown-up who stays calm enough to show them it’s survivable — kids who grow up with that kind of steady, responsive presence develop better emotional regulation than the ones whose feelings got met with chaos or a closed door.
+And here’s the thing: a kid isn’t supposed to manage big feelings alone.
+They’re supposed to learn it slowly, next to a grown-up calm enough to show them it’s survivable.
+Children who get that kind of steady, responsive presence develop stronger emotional regulation than the ones whose feelings got met with chaos or a closed door.

 When the steady grown-up is missing — or is the storm itself — the kid has to become their own.
 You learned to be the calm one because somebody had to be, and it was going to be you.